How to choose an agency and set a budget for a website redesign?

 4. Practical advice and mistakes to avoid

-Here are several practical tips to limit risks and maximize the chances of success for your website redesign.
+Here are some practical tips to limit risks and maximize the chances of success for your website redesign.

-• Never approve a redesign without a comprehensive audit first.
-Insist on a map of high-performing pages and a redirection plan.
+• Never approve a redesign without a comprehensive audit.
+Request a map of high-performing pages and a redirection plan.

-• Focus on content quality.
-A flawless technical migration will not compensate for poor content.
+• Prioritize content quality.
+A perfect technical migration will not compensate for poor content.

 • Request clear deliverables for SEO migration: sitemap, robots.txt, redirects, URL export, and mapping.

-• Don't leave SEO solely in the hands of the developer; involve the SEO expert from the outset.
+• Don't entrust sole responsibility for SEO to the developer; involve the SEO expert from the outset.

 Conclusion

-Choosing the right agency and setting a realistic budget for your website redesign directly impacts your business results.
-If you want us to perform the audit, define the scope, and establish a detailed migration plan, Easyweb can take care of it: we deliver a prioritized report, a redirection plan, and the necessary test templates for a secure launch.
+Choosing the right agency and setting a realistic budget for your website redesign will directly impact your business results.
+If you would like us to perform the audit, define the scope, and establish a detailed migration plan, Easyweb can take care of it: we deliver a prioritized report, a redirection plan, and the test templates necessary for a secure launch.

-To learn more, check out our related articles: "How to audit UX, technical aspects, and SEO before redesigning a website" and "How to successfully redesign your website to get better results."
+To learn more, check out our additional articles: "How to audit UX, technical aspects, and SEO before a website redesign" and "How to successfully redesign your website to get better results."
 These articles complement the methodology and prepare you for the operational steps.

 Contact us if you would like a quote or an initial strategic audit.